 Currently enrolled degree-seeking students are encouraged to pre-register for classes.
-Personal Identification Numbers (PIN) are required at remote terminals or the Web registration site for preregistration.
-The preregistration period is announced in the Class Schedule and on the inside back cover of this College Catalog.
+Personal Identification Numbers (PIN) are required at the Web registration site for preregistration.
+The preregistration period is announced in the Class Schedule and on the inside back cover of this University Catalog.

-Any student in good standing may register during General Registration; General Registration for the spring and fall semesters is held on the Thursday prior to the first day of classes (refer to inside back cover of this College Catalog).
-Pre-registered students may at anytime prior to the first day of classes, drop any class or cancel all of their classes resulting in a reduced fee assessment.
-Pre-registered students may also add classes until the end of the first week of classes using the remote terminals or the Web registration system.
-A special fee is assessed for adding classes during the first five days of classes
+Any student in good standing may register during General Registration; General Registration for the spring and fall semesters is held on the Thursday prior to the first day of classes (refer to inside back cover of this University Catalog).
+Pre-registered students may, at anytime prior to the first day of classes, drop any class or cancel all of their classes resulting in a reduced fee assessment.
+Pre-registered students may also add classes until the end of the first week of classes using the Web registration system.
+A special fee is assessed for adding classes during the first five days of classes.

-Late Registration for the spring and fall semesters is held during the first five days or classes.
+Late Registration for the spring and fall semesters is held during the first five days of classes.
 A special fee is assessed for Late Registration.